-We’re going to the U.S. Supreme Court to STOP the North Carolina legislature’s most brazen power grab yet.
-We need your help.
+We’ve gone to the U.S. Supreme Court to STOP the North Carolina legislature’s most brazen power grab yet.
+We need your help to continue the fight.

 The case of Moore v.
-Harper is headed to the U.S. Supreme Court later this year.
-We at Common Cause North Carolina will be there to defend our democracy and protect everyone’s freedom to vote.
+Harper was heard for oral argument at the U.S. Supreme Court on December 7, 2022.
+Common Cause North Carolina was there to defend our democracy and protect everyone’s freedom to vote.

 If these politicians get their way in Moore v.
 Harper, it could overturn our historic victory against gerrymandering from earlier this year and unleash voter suppression against the people of North Carolina.
 It would make it harder to turn public demands into public policy that reflects the needs and values of our communities.

 Our case is being closely watched, not only here in North Carolina but also nationally.
 It has the potential to upend free elections and undercut voting rights across the country.
-We can’t let that happen, and so we’re fighting back for the people of our state.
+We can’t let that happen – so as we wait for the Supreme Court to release its decision on the case, we’re going to continue fighting for the people of our state.
 Please join us!

 The stakes couldn’t be higher – we must stand together to defeat this dangerous attack on our democracy.

 Join us for the #MapOurFuture: People Over Politics campaign

 We’re holding in-person and virtual community events across North Carolina right now to educate the public about the issues in Moore v.
 Harper, lifting up voices of everyday North Carolinians and mobilizing grassroots PEOPLE POWER to defend our voting rights.

 Donate to help our fight against the legislature’s radical power grab

 To support our crucial fight in this case, the Stiefel Freethought Foundation has just announced it will generously MATCH every donation we receive from our Common Cause NC supporters from now until Dec.
 31, 2022 – up to $100,000 in total.